 The botanical name for common yarrow is Achillea millefolium.
 Common names include yarrow, nosebleed plant, and soldier’s woundwort, the latter two names reflecting the plant’s medicinal properties.
 Achillea millefolium are native plants to most northern hemisphere countries and are especially common in North America.

 You may be surprised to learn that yarrow is a member of the daisy family, Asteraceae, and not the umbellifer family despite the appearance of the flower.
-Look closely at the flat clusters of flowers and you will see that each individual bloom is a miniature daisy.
-The flowers are formed in compound corymbs producing what looks like one large flat flower head when in fact it is a cluster of many individual corymbs made up of lots of individual tightly bunched flowers.
-Achillea millefolium mostly has white flowers but can vary with light yellow petals and yellow centers.
+Look closely at the flat clusters of flowers, and you will see that each individual bloom is a miniature daisy.
+The flowers are formed in compound corymbs producing what looks like one large flat flower head when, in fact, it is a cluster of many individual corymbs made up of lots of individual tightly bunched flowers.
+Achillea millefolium mostly has white flowers but can vary with light yellow petals, lemon yellow flower clusters, and yellow centers.
+Some varieties even have bright red flowers.

 Yarrow forms dense clumps of basal leaves growing to 6-12 inches (15-30cms) in length and are deep-green, feathery, and aromatic.
 The name ‘millefolium’ comes from the Latin meaning, ‘thousand leaf’, reflecting the feathery foliage.

-Branching spikes of white flowers reaching around 24inches (60cms) in height, develop in summer and last through to fall.
-The leaves produced on the stems are much smaller and less abundant.
+Branching spikes of white flowers reaching around 24inches (60cms) in height develop in summer and last through to fall.
+The dark green foliage produced on the stems is much smaller and less abundant.

-As a semi-evergreen perennial, the old growth will die back in winter leaving the basal leaves to tough it out over winter.
-Common yarrow is an extremely hardy plant tolerating temperatures well below freezing.
-Plants will bulk up in early spring ready for a new flower display.
+As a semi-evergreen perennial, the old growth will die back in winter, leaving the basal leaves to tough it out over winter.
+Common yarrow is an extremely hardy plant tolerating temperatures well below freezing, making it perfect in the perennial garden.
+Plants will bulk up in early spring, ready for a new flower display.
 Most plants will produce two flushes of blooms if you remove the early flowering spikes before the seeds begin to ripen.

 Yarrow is perfect for growing in a cottage style, wildlife, or herb garden.
+Yarrow tea is a relatively safe herbal remedy that acts much like chamomile.
 It can also be maintained as part of a lawn or ground cover, adapting well to repeat mowing.
 Leaves are edible but slightly bitter so it’s best to eat them when they are young.
 The plant has been used throughout history for its medicinal properties to treat minor wounds, sore muscles, and stomach cramping.
 It is also used in the beauty industry as an astringent in body washes and shampoos.

 There is no denying the architectural beauty of this plant in the flower border and the multitude of insects it attracts to your garden.
 The large flat flowers attract bees, wasps, butterflies, and beetles that will pollinate your crops, feed on pests like aphids and mealybugs as well as provide food for birds and small mammals.

 Store-bought plants or transplants grown from seed can be planted outdoors in spring after the last frost.
 Choose a bright sunny location with well-drained soil either in the ground, a raised bed, or a very large container.
-Growing yarrow in containers and raised beds will prevent them from becoming invasive but they will require division every couple of years if plants become overcrowded.
+Growing yarrow as potted plants and in raised beds will prevent them from becoming invasive, but they will require division every couple of years if plants become overcrowded.
 Yarrow will outgrow small containers quickly reducing the general health of the plant.

 To grow yarrow, simply place the plants or transplants into the soil at the same depth they were in the pot or module tray.
 Planting too deep will cause the crown to rot and too shallow will cause it to dry out.
 Space plants 12-24 inches (30–60cms) apart and keep the soil moist but not wet until established.

-Yarrow is generally self-sufficient.
-In the right growing conditions, they are pretty much indestructible and very easy to grow.
+After you plant yarrow, know that it is generally self-sufficient.
+In the right growing conditions, yarrow plants are pretty much indestructible and very easy to grow.

 Sun and Temperature

-Yarrow grows best in full sun but can tolerate light shade.
+Yarrow plants grow best in full sun but can tolerate light shade.
 Too much shade and the stems may become leggy, weak, and require staking.
 Yarrow can tolerate temperatures down to -13°F (-25°C) as well as warm weather and prolonged periods of drought.
-Once temperatures rise above 86°F (30°C) plants may begin to suffer heat damage.
+Once temperatures rise above 86°F (30°C), plants may begin to suffer heat damage.

 Water and Humidity